Azure/azure-functions-durable-extension/docfx/articles/topics/diagnostics.md

+> [!WARNING]
+> This documentation is out of date and will be deleted.
+The official documentation has been moved [here](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-diagnostics).

 # Diagnostics
 There are several options for diagnosing issues with Durable Functions.
 Some of these options are the same for regular functions and some of them are unique to Durable Functions.
 This article goes into detail about what options are available.